PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 </p><p>

-In the case where we do not use ASC, but use Complex Specified Information, the Specified Informatio (SI) quantity is intrinsically meaningful.
+In the case where we do not use ASC, but use Complex Specified Information, the Specified Information (SI) quantity is intrinsically meaningful.
 Whether or not it is conserved, at least the relevance of the quantity is easy to establish.
 In William Dembski's original argument that the presence of CSI indicates Design (2002) the specification is defined on a scale